 Frequently Asked Questions

-Many experts say that going beyond 400 milligrams (mg) each day can be dangerous to your health.
+Many experts say that going beyond 400 milligrams (mg) per day can be dangerous to your health.
 Too much caffeine can cause increased heart rate and blood pressure.
-You might likewise have difficulty falling asleep if you consume too much.
-Lots of cups of coffee will have between 95 and 140 mg of caffeine.
+You might also have difficulty falling asleep if you drink too much.
+Many cups of coffee will have between 95 and 140 mg of caffeine.
 (Healthline)

 Why are some coffees certified?

-Lots of regular coffee drinkers prefer to purchase certified coffee that’s healthy for the environment.
-This suggests the farmers use the best possible methods so the soil can stay fertile and the trees can stay healthy.
-The certification likewise typically indicates the farmers are getting a fair wage for their work.
-Unfortunately, some governments in some countries try to take control of the harvest, preventing farmers from making an honest living.
+Lots of normal coffee drinkers prefer to purchase certified coffee that’s good for the environment.
+This means the farmers work with the best possible methods so the soil can stay fertile and the trees can stay healthy.
+The certification likewise typically implies the farmers are getting a fair wage for their work.
+Unfortunately, some governments in some countries try to take control of the harvest, preventing farmers from creating an honest living.
 Organizations that certify the coffee beans work to make sure that doesn’t happen.

 Conclusion